norairlabs/docs-norairlabs-com/docs/sdk/products/modules-bay-x24/start-here.md

 # Start Here

-A Modules Bay is a device that accommodates NorAirLabs modules, in MBx24 case, up to 24 of these modules.
+A Modules Bay is a peripheral that accommodates NorAirLabs modules, in MBx24 case, up to 24 of these modules.

+A module is a hardware part with input components, such as switches, and/or output components, such as LEDs.
+There are various models and versions for many applications.

 The MBx24 features, beyond others, the flowing:
 - 32 OUTPUTs to actuate LEDs and other low power devices